casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Option 2: Account setup using the Block Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Visit the Block Explorer at `<https://testnet.cspr.live/#/>`_ and select "Sign In".
-You will be prompted to connect the Casper Signer.
-Then create your account keys in the Signer.
-Make sure you select the option to "Download".
+Start by creating an account on Clarity using the `Create Account <https://clarity-testnet-old.make.services/#/accounts>`_ link.

 Save these three files for each account and note the location where they are downloaded.
-We recommend moving your keys to a safe location, preferably offline.
+We recommend moving your keys to a safe location, preferrably offline.

 1. ``<Account-Name>_secret_key.pem`` - PEM encoded secret key
 2. ``<Account-Name>_public_key.pem`` - PEM encoded public key
-3. ``<Account-Name>_public_key_hex`` - Hex encoded string of the public key
-4. ``<Account-Hash>_account_hash`` - Hash of the public key that is stored in the blockchain.
+3. ``<Account-Name>_public_key_hex`` - Hash of the public key that is stored in the blockchain

-**Note**: You will need the hex-encoded string of the public key.
-Obtain the string by reading the ``<Account-Name>`` _public_key_hex file.
-**Note**: You need the account hash in order to verify your account balance when querying the blockchain later.
+**Note**: You need the account hash (`<Account-Name>_public_key_hex`) in order to verify your account balance when querying the blockchain later.

 Fund your Account
 ^^^^^^^^^^^^^^^^^

-Next, you need to fund the source account using the ``[Request tokens]`` button on the `Faucet Page <https://clarity-testnet-old.make.services>`_ to receive tokens.
+Next, you need to fund the source account using the ``[Request tokens]`` button on the `Faucet Page <https://clarity-testnet-old.make.services/#/faucet>`_ to receive tokens.

 Acquire Node IP Address
 ^^^^^^^^^^^^^^^^^^^^^^^